gvsafronov/flux/TLS.md

 ### Tests

-To run KeyDB test suite with TLS, you'll need TLS support for TCL (i.e.
+To run fluidb test suite with TLS, you'll need TLS support for TCL (i.e.
 `tcl-tls` package on Debian/Ubuntu).

 1. Run `./utils/gen-test-certs.sh` to generate a root CA and a server certificate.

-2. Run `./runtest --tls` or `./runtest-cluster --tls` to run KeyDB and KeyDB Cluster tests in TLS mode.
+2. Run `./runtest --tls` or `./runtest-cluster --tls` to run fluidb and fluidb Cluster tests in TLS mode.

 ### Running manually